LG Announces V30 Smartphone With 'FullVision' OLED Display, Dual Cameras

 Re: Go ahead, copy Samsung and Apple (Score:1)

-Displays prone to unintentional "clicks" (Score:2)
+Displays prone to unintentional "clicks" (Score:3)